XiaoMi/mace/docs/user_guide/advanced_usage.rst

       - Library name.
     * - target_abis
       - The target ABI(s) to build, could be 'host', 'armeabi-v7a' or 'arm64-v8a'.
-        If more than one ABIs will be used, seperate them by comas.
+        If more than one ABIs will be used, separate them by commas.
     * - target_socs
       - [optional] Build for specific SoCs.
     * - model_graph_format